kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-otp.md

 1. The User should input the Aadhaar number as an input.
 2. To enable beneficiary registration using Aadhaar, an integrator needs to generate an OTP and send the same on the linked mobile number.
 3. For the OTP verification process there is a primary mobile number which user wants to link with ABHA number.
-4. Once the OTP is verified, system should returns the complete profile data along with 14 digit ABHA (Health ID) Number to the user.
+4. Once the OTP is verified, system should returns the complete profile data along with 14 digit ABHA Number to the user.
 5. if the OTP is verified:
     - System checks whether the primary mobile number is matching with Aadhaar linked mobile number.
 If the aadhaar number matches then it will automatically link with ABHA number.
     - If the primary mobile number is not matching with Aadhaar linked mobile, user must authenticate the mobile number via OTP authentication